-(2) Obligations of the Member
+(b) Obligations of the Member

 The TBT Agreement imposes various obligations upon WTO member countries.
-They can be classified into substantive discipline on details of technical regulations, standards, and conformity assessment procedures (hereinafter referred to as "technical regulations etc.") (Below (i) to (iii)) and procedural discipline on the process of establishing or changing technical regulations (below (iv)).
+They can be classified into substantive discipline on details of technical regulations, standards, and conformity assessment procedures (hereinafter referred to as "technical regulations etc.").

 The main obligations of the member countries relating to technical regulations will be explained below.
 Since for standards and conformity assessment procedures the TBT Agreement includes disciplines parallel to those applying to technical regulations, they will not be dealt with in this document.
 Refer to Article 5 (conformity assessment procedures by central government agencies) and Annex 3 (code of good practice for the preparation, adoption and application of standards) of the TBT Agreement.